 In 1901, Cornelius was offered the opportunity to officer the crew of a new ship destined for the China trade.
 Jumping at the chance, he sold his boat the "Jens Ruffen" in 1902 for $4000 and took boat owner Bruusgaard Kiøsterud up on his offer to captain his shipping vessel.4, 5, C

 After four years at sea, Cornelius made a decision to put the shipping industry on hold and took up carpentry.
 After consulting with Birthe's relatives in America, he decided to take a trip to the United States for the summer to explore the possibility of immigration.
-On the 21 Jun 1906, Cornelius arrived in America to visit with Birthe's siblings and get the grand tour of the Cleveland area.9
+On the 21 Jun 1906, Cornelius arrived in America to visit with Birthe's siblings and get the grand tour of the Cleveland area and the local economy.9

 Cornelius must have liked what he saw, because on 08 Feb 1907, the Christoffersen family boarded the S.S.
 Hellig Olav in Christiania, Norway and set sail for New York City, USA.
 The family arrived at Ellis Island in New York on 20 Feb 1907 with $82 to his name.
 Cornelius was said to be a white male, standing 5'8" tall with fair hair and blue eyes, who was able to read, write, and speak English.
 Birthe described as being a white female, 5'2" tall with a fresh complexion, fair hair and blue eyes.10